Tatiana Erukhimova

-Tatiana L. Erukhimova (Татьяна Ерухимова) is a Russian-born American physicist.
-As a professor at Texas A&M University, Erukhimova was elected a Fellow of the American Physical Society "for developing and disseminating innovative physics education programs for college students and the public, and for organizing major science festivals in university settings."
+Tatiana L. Erukhimova (Russian: Татьяна Ерухимова) is a Russian-born American physicist.
+As a professor and The Marshall L’ 69 and Ralph F. Shilling ’68 Endowed Chair in the Department of Physics & Astronomy at Texas A&M University, Erukhimova was elected a Fellow of the American Physical Society "for developing and disseminating innovative physics education programs for college students and the public, and for organizing major science festivals in university settings."
+She was also elected a Fellow of the American Association for the Advancement of Science and a Fellow of the American Association of Physics Teachers.

 Early life and education

 Erukhimova completed her Master's degree in Physics in 1987 from N. I. Lobachevsky State University of Nizhny Novgorod and her PhD in the same subject from Russian Academy of Sciences.
 Upon completing her PhD, Erukhimova accepted a postdoctoral research associate position at Texas A&M University (Texas A&M).

 Career

 Upon joining the faculty in the College of Science at Texas A&M in 2006, Erukhimova organized science outreach and service to the Texas community including DEEP (Discover, Explore, and Enjoy Physics and Engineering), Physics Show, Just Add Science, and Real Physics Live.
 She also co-organized the annual Mitchell Institute Physics Enhancement Program and co-authored the textbook Atmospheric Thermodynamics.
 In recognition of her efforts, Erukhimova was the recipient of Texas A&M's 2012 Distinguished Achievement Award for Teaching and Sigma Xi's 2014 Outstanding Science Communicator Award.

 Following her promotion to Instructional Associate Professor and Outreach Coordinator for the Department of Physics and Astronomy, Erukhimova was named one of two recipients of the 2017 Presidential Professor for Teaching Excellence Award.
 While working in her new role, she was also selected to serve as Vice-Chair of American Association of Physics Teachers Committee on Science Education for the Public.
 In 2019, Erukhimova was elected a Fellow of the American Physical Society "for developing and disseminating innovative physics education programs for college students and the public, and for organizing major science festivals in university settings."